poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 ### A first docker compose, running on windows / docker desktop

-So I started creating a docker compose file, with just Home Assistant to begin with, and a Zonoff USB Zigbee dongle
+So I started creating a docker compose file, with just Home Assistant to begin with.
+That's pretty simple at that stage, you can find examples of docker compose file on the official website.

+??? bug "TODO"
     Simple container, local bind

+...then wanted to add Zigbee capability, with a £15 Zonoff USB Zigbee dongle I just bought:

+??? bug "TODO"
-- TODO: example of old dockerfile, with 1 or 2 container: homeassistant, and zigbee2mqtt?
+    example of old dockerfile, with 1 or 2 container: homeassistant, mosquitto and zigbee2mqtt?
--

 Adding USB...
 Leading to USBIP

+??? bug "TODO"
-- TODO: need to pass the USB to WSL/Linux
+    need to pass the USB to WSL/Linux
 -
 Then needing to install a distro in the WSL2 (why?)